ashismo/ashismo.github.com/_posts/spring/2015-05-22-Important-Concepts-of-the-Spring-Framework.md

  *  **Exception Handling:** Spring provides a convenient API to translate technology specific exceptions (thrown by JDBC, Hibernate etc) into consistent unchecked exceptions
  *  **Aspect Oriented Programming(AOP):** AOP breaks the program logic into distinct parts (called concerns).
 It is used to increase modularity by **cross-cutting concerns**.
     A **cross-cutting concern** is a concern that can affect the whole application and should be centralized in one location in code as possible, such as transaction management, authentication, logging, security etc

+### What is Spring Bean?

+Any normal Java class that is initialized by Spring IoC container is called **Spring Bean**.
+We use spring application context to get Spring Bean instance. **Spring IoC Container** manages the lifecycle of Spring Bean scope and injecting any required dependencies in the bean.